 - Headlight isn't covered under warranty

-Not only does this women’s electric mountain bike have a low step-through frame for easier mounting and dismounting, it’s also equipped with a zero-resistance rear hub motor for unlimited fun out on the trails.
-Its affordable price tag makes this bike one of our favorites for women who are shopping for an entry-level electric mountain bike.
+Not only does the X-Treme TC-36 women’s electric mountain bike have an accessible frame for easier mounting and dismounting, it’s also equipped with a zero-resistance rear hub motor for unlimited fun out on the trails.
+This step-through ebike one of our favorites for women who are shopping for an entry-level electric mountain bike.

 There are many advantages to owning a bike with an integrated motor.
 For starters, it simply allows you to go faster when you want.